teivah/multilock/README.md

 # teivah/multilock

-multilock is a Go library allowing to store multiple `sync.Mutex` or `sync.RWMutex`.
+_multilock_ is a Go library allowing to store multiple `sync.Mutex` or `sync.RWMutex`.

-The internal data structure, depending on the use case, has either a fixed or a variable length.
+The internal data structure managed by _multilock_, depending on the use case, has either a fixed or a variable length.
-Accessing a variable structure means acquiring a shared lock first.
+Accessing a variable one means acquiring a shared lock first for every access (which does not exist for a fixed structure).

 ## Structures